 The aim of this study was to understand the impacts of C. nippon on the ecological drivers of P. argus at a site in Dorset where the butterfly exists on both wet and dry heath habitats.
-Overall our results show that grazing by C. nippon seems to be associated with higher butterfly numbers and our results suggest that the causal relationship may be via C. nippon creating habitat suitability for Lassius ants more than by direct impacts on the larval food plants.
+Overall our results show that grazing by C. nippon is associated with higher butterfly numbers, This agrees with findings from a study on heathlands in the Netherlands that P. argus was significantly more abundant under conditions of continous grazing by cattle compared to non grazing or summer-only grazing regimes (WallisDeVries et al. 2016).

 Our results agree with previous work (Thomas 1991; Ravenscroft and Warren 1996) that on Dorset's lowland heathland it is areas of wet heath dominated by E. tetralix that preferred by P. argus.
 However, this may change in future as it is thought that P. argus occupies a broader niche on the warmer sites in the south of England (Asher et al. 2001) and specific warmer microclimates are not as necessary as they are for P. argus inhabiting areas further north of its range.
 At our study site at Arne P. argus is predominantly found on wet heath where the vegetation grows in tall patches dominated by E. tetralix with a high frequency of the ant L. niger.
-This association with taller wet heath has also been found for P. argus at its southern

-European limit where taller vegetation is preferred which reduces ground temperatures (Jordano et al. 1992).
+This association with taller wet heath has also been found for P. argus at its southern European limit where taller vegetation is preferred which reduces ground temperatures (Jordano et al. 1992).
 On dry heath P. argus occurred most abundantly where the vegetation is grazed short; the heather is often in pioneer stage with plenty of bare ground, and there is a high occurrence of the ant L. alienus.

 Figure 4. summarises the impact of C. nippon on P. argus at Arne.
 It illustrates all significant correlations found in this study incorporating direct and indirect relationships between the deer and the butterfly.

 Figure 4.
 Cervus nippon's relationship with P. argus and its impacts, showing significant correlations found in this research.
-Arrows indicate relationships, WET = wet heath, DRY = dry heath, +/- = positive/negative correlation, = significance values where P < 0.05, P < 0.01, P < 0.001
+Arrows indicate relationships, WET = wet heath, DRY = dry heath, +/- = positive/negative correlation, \ = significance values where \ P < 0.05, \\ P < 0.01, \\\ P < 0.001

 Our findings confirm the key important of habitat provision for Lasius ants.
-Plebejus argus is a obligate mutualist myrmecophile meaning the larvae are herbivorous and are able to pass plant nutrients to their attendant ants.
+P. argus is a obligate mutualist myrmecophile meaning the larvae are herbivorous and are able to pass plant nutrients to their attendant ants.
 Mutualistic interactions minimize costs, yet optimize the benefits occurring from this association.
 There is a high degree of intimacy, but ants never depend on caterpillar secretions for nourishment, whereas butterfly larvae may depend on their association with ants.
 Mutualistic ants were shown to be more important than nectar source density in determining persistence of P. argus (Seymour et al. 2003) and the frequency of nests of L. niger was by far the major predictor of P. argus abundance and presence-absence in a study in Spain (Gutiérrez et al. 2005).
 The butterfly was shown to be absent from sites with low frequencies of L. niger or L. alienus, even though these sites contained abundant host plants and favourable microclimates (Jordano et al. 1992).
 The populations of P. argus found on heathland must therefore choose locations where the black Lasius ants inhabit amid their food plant.
 An increase in Lasius abundance equates to an increase in the abundance of P. argus.
 At Arne it may also be the case that Lasius ant densities are higher on wet heath sites than they are on dry heath.